glacials/twos.dev/src/warm/dashes.md

 In the justified simulation, "were—wolf" reads like the mythical creature "were-wolf" because the spaces are proportionally larger than the em dash.

-One solution surrounds each parenthetical em dash with a space on either side, causing its total width to scale up at twice the rate of spaces:
+A solution surrounds each parenthetical em dash with a space on either side, causing its total width to scale up at twice the rate of spaces:

 ```plain
 |                            |